hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 #### TssBaseService New State

-The `TssBaseService` state will be extended with a new map of the public `tssEncryptionKey` for each node.
+The `TssBaseService` state will be extended with a new virtual map of the public `tssEncryptionKey` for each node.

-1. The keys of the map are Longs/UInt64 for the `nodeId` of the nodes
+1. The keys of the map are UInt64 for the `nodeId` of the nodes
 2. The values of the map are the latest `TssEncryptionKeyTransaction` from each node.

 Data Lifecycle:

 * When a node id is not present in any of the `active rosters` or a `candidate roster`, the entry for that node id should be removed.
 This cleanup task could be eagerly triggered any time there is a roster state change or lazily triggered whenever a candidate roster is set.
 If this cleanup happens at startup, it must happen through a schema in order for the corresponding state changes to be made visible in the output stream.
 If it happens during execution, it must be on the transaction handling thread.

 ### Configuration